-In our conceptualisation, households implement a specific primary measure or a secondary measure (stated in the "aim") based on the category of a house they occupy (stated in the "condition").
+In our conceptualisation, households implement a specific primary measure or a secondary measure (stated in the "aim" component) based on the category of a house they occupy (stated in the "condition" component).
 Considering primary measures, as most single-family houses in Wilhelmsburg have two or three floors, household agents that live in such houses install utilities such as heating, energy, gas and water supply installations in higher floors.
-Household agents that live in bungalows and IBA buildings implement

-- 245 flood adapted interior fittings such as walls and floors made of waterproofed building materials.
+Household agents that live in bungalows and IBA buildings implement floodadapted interior fittings such as walls and floors made of waterproof building materials.
 Agents that live in garden houses and apartment/high-rise buildings implement flood barriers.
-The barriers implemented by garden houses are sandbags and water-tight windows and door sealing while the latter implement flood protection walls.
+The barriers implemented by garden houses are sandbags and water-tight windows and door sealing, while the latter implement flood protection walls.
 Household agents that have already implemented a primary measure may also implement a secondary measure.
-This measure is adapted furnishing, which includes moving furniture and electrical appliances to higher floors.
-As most bungalows and garden houses are single-storey housings, they do not implement adapted furnishing. - Installing utilities in higher floors and flood adapted interior fittings are permanent measures that alter the structure of the house, and we assume that once they are implemented, they will not be abandoned.
-Therefore, in PMT terminology, implementing these measures is a single act coping mode.
-In contrast, flood barriers and adapted furnishing are temporary measures in which agents must decide whether to implement them every time, just before a flood event.
-Therefore, - 255 implementing these measures is a repeated acts coping mode.
-Implementing both primary and secondary measures is a repeated, multiple acts coping mode.
+This measure is adapted furnishings, which includes moving furniture and electrical appliances to higher floors.
+As most bungalows and garden houses are single-storey housings, they do not implement adapted furimplementing these measures is a "single act" coping mode.
+In contrast, flood barriers and adapted furnishings are temporary measures which agents must decide whether to implement every time, just before a flood event.
+Therefore, implementing these measures is a "repeated act" coping mode.
+Implementing both primary and secondary measures is a "repeated, multiple act" coping mode.